bjornmeansbear/lectureScripts/WhatIsSGD.md

 Form <> Content <> Context

-Form is visuals, beauty, the steroetype of form first!
+Form is visuals, beauty, the stereotype of form first!

 Content is critical, it pressures form to rethink itself.
 There are other ways of defining beauty or for output